 What’s the difference between kidney infection, disease and failure?

 Kidney disease is a broad term used to describe many conditions that can affect the kidneys.
-However, kidney failure describes a condition in which kidney function is reduced to the point that the kidneys can’t effectively remove toxins and other waste products from the blood, maintain hydration or properly regulate key electrolytes (such as sodium, potassium and bicarbonate).
+However, kidney failure (also referred to as insufficiency) describes a condition in which kidney function is reduced resulting in less effective removal of toxins and other waste products from the blood, maintenance of hydration and/or regulation of key electrolytes (such as sodium, potassium and bicarbonate).
 Kidney disease and kidney failure, which are often used interchangeably, include acute kidney injury and chronic kidney disease (aka chronic renal insufficiency).

 Acute kidney injury is the phrase veterinarians use to describe sudden damage to the kidneys, which can range from mild to life-threatening.
 While a kidney infection is considered a common cause of acute injury to canine kidneys, other causes include toxins such as those found in grapes, raisins and antifreeze; certain infections, such as leptospirosis and Lyme disease; and underlying health issues like high blood calcium levels or shock.
 The condition can develop rapidly, and damage to the kidneys may be reversible with appropriate treatment.